 I guide individuals through mind-body awareness exercises, meditations, visualizations, breathing exercises, and other release modalities to surface, release, clear, and empower wounds that exist on the chakric levels.
 We may also work with cutting or clearing energetic lines – the lines that bind us to others in our lives.
 Boundary work is also a big part of what I do – helping individuals to develop better energetic boundaries or filters, so that they are not impacted by other’s energies, and can feel and experience their own.
 I sometimes incorporate sound healing work, color therapy, and/or food recommendations into sessions if appropriate.

 Energy work of this type is not meant to be a first-phase treatment modality, or the sole one that a survivor pursues.
 It is usually the most relevant to someone that has undergone therapy already, or is participating in it but no longer experiencing daily PTSD symptoms.
-When a survivor has moved into the integration phase of her healing, and is looking to work deeply on the physical, emotional, mental and spiritual levels to release energies that may have become trapped in her being, work of this type can be tremendously useful.
+When a survivor has moved into the integration phase of their healing, and is looking to work deeply on the physical, emotional, mental and spiritual levels to release energies that may have become trapped in their being, work of this type can be tremendously useful.
 If a survivor feels ‘stuck’ even after healing on many levels, often work of this type will help surface and release lingering blocks or wounds.

-Sometimes, based on the other healing work that a survivor has undergone, there really are no blocks or wounds of consequence remaining, but she needs help fully opening to her power – fully opening to the entire range of experience available to her energetically.
+Sometimes, based on the other healing work that a survivor has undergone, there really are no blocks or wounds of consequence remaining, but they need help fully opening to their power – fully opening to the entire range of experience available to them energetically.
 Sexual abuse and trauma most dramatically impact survivors’ first and second chakras – the roots or foundation of the subtle or energy body.
 Usually they have founds ways to compensate for weaknesses here through the ways they use other chakras, so now we need to rebalance them – redistribute the energy through their chakra system, and help them open to underutilized and underexpressed aspects of their being.
 This level is more about integration and empowerment than healing, per se.
 Some individuals are looking to establish a regular meditation and/or energy practice of their own, and I can assist with that also.

 So there is a range of energy work that may be useful.
 This is obviously subtle work, and as I said, for trauma and abuse victims, it is best incorporated into a wider treatment program, or begun after they feel they have come to some level of closure with therapy or other modalities.